 It also faces southeast all the time, so it can soak up as much sun as possible.
 Smart, right?
 I think so!
 This plant is so good at using its resources that anytime you visit the Southwest, you’ll probably see more than a few of these all over the dessert.

 And when I say it’s hardy, I mean it.
 These plants can go up to two years without water and live for up to 200 years.
 They are clonal plants and they are known to be one of the oldest living organisms on the planet.
-In California, it holds a ring of creosote bushes where they are believed to be 12,000 years old.
+In California, there is a ring of creosote bushes that is estimated to be 12,000 years old.

 In this guide, I’ll tell you even more about this plant, including how important it is to the wildlife, what it smells like, and how to use it.